The May bank holiday is almost here, promising three days of sunshine – and plenty of parties and events to choose from.

 8) Candlelight concerts at St. Martin-in-the-Fields, Charing Cross

-If the above options sound far too hectic, find some inner peace with these beautiful concerts in a central London church.
+If the above options sound far too hectic, find some inner peace with these beautiful London concerts in a West End church.
 On Saturday, May 5, you can find the London Festive Orchestra performing Vivaldi’s Four Seasons, along with pieces from Bach, Pachabel and Mozart, at St. Martin-in-the-Fields.
 Get tickets here or find more candlelight concerts in London.

 9) Queen’s Yard Summer Party, Hackney Wick